Biden: Russia 'shamelessly violated' UN Charter in Ukraine - NewsBreak

 Biden: Russia 'shamelessly violated' UN Charter in Ukraine

-But the heart of the president's visit to the U.N. this year was his full-throated censure of Russia as its war nears the seven-month mark.
-One of Russia's deputy U.N. ambassadors, Gennady Kuzmin, was sitting in Russia's seat during Biden's speech.
+White House officials said the crux of the president's visit to the U.N. this year would be a full-throated condemnation of Russia as its brutal war nears the seven-month mark.

+"He'll offer a firm rebuke of Russia's unjust war in Ukraine and make a call to the world to continue to stand against the naked aggression that we've seen these past several months," White House national security adviser Jake Sullivan said in previewing the president's address.
+"He will underscore the importance of strengthening the United Nations and reaffirm core tenets of its charter at a time when a permanent member of the Security Council has struck at the very heart of the charter by challenging the principle of territorial integrity and sovereignty."

-The address came as Russian-controlled regions of eastern and southern Ukraine have announced plans to hold Kremllin-backed referendums on becoming part of Russia and as Moscow was losing ground in the invasion.
+The address comes as Russian-controlled regions of eastern and southern Ukraine have announced plans to hold Kremllin-backed referendums in days ahead on becoming part of Russia and as Moscow is losing ground in the invasion.
+Russian President Vladimir Putin on Wednesday announced a partial mobilization to call up 300,000 reservists and accused the West of engaging in "nuclear blackmail."

 The White House said the global food security funding includes $2 billion in direct humanitarian assistance through the United States Agency for International Development.
 The balance of the money will go to global development projects meant to boost the efficiency and resilience of the global food supply.